eed3si9n/eed3si9n.com/content/posts/hedgehog-scala.md

 ### propertyN

-For setting the test count, I've been using the following function:
+For setting the sample count, I've been using the following function:

 ```scala
 import hedgehog.core.{ ShrinkLimit, SuccessCount }